 Panko vs Breadcrumbs

 As a home cook, the most important element to take note of with the difference between Panko and breadcrumbs is texture.
 Panko is lighter and flakier than traditional breadcrumbs.
 Both are absolutely fine to use in this recipe and the choice comes down to personal preference.
-You may find however, that a majority of brands look like this.

 Why Double Dip When Dredging